alexsalman/GNB2025/README.md

 ## Abstract

-Amyotrophic lateral sclerosis (ALS) is a neurological disease that primarily affects motor neurons.
-Recently, blood-derived biomarkers (BDBs) have been proposed as tools for evaluating both early diagnosis and disease progression.
-In this study, we compare the performances of machine learning (ML) and deep learning (DL) algorithms in distinguishing ALS patients from healthy controls (HC), using BDBs as features.
-Due to limitations in dataset size, synthetic data generation techniques were applied to create additional training samples.
-Models were evaluated using standard performance metrics to provide insights into their classification accuracy.
+Amyotrophic lateral sclerosis (ALS) is a progressive neurodegenerative disorder primarily targeting motor neurons.
+Emerging research highlights the potential of blood-derived biomarkers (BDBs) for early diagnosis and tracking disease progression.
+This study evaluates the efficacy of machine learning and deep learning algorithms in differentiating ALS patients from healthy controls (HC) using BDBs as input features.
+To address the challenge of limited and imbalanced real-world data, we generated synthetic datasets with sizes 10x and 20x larger than the real dataset, ensuring balanced class distributions.
+The models were exclusively trained on synthetic data and evaluated on real data.
+Among the models, the LightGBM classifier achieved the highest performance, with an accuracy of 98.31%, an F1 score of 98.96%, and an AUROC of 99.80% when trained on the 20x synthetic dataset.
+These results underscore the promise of synthetic data in enhancing diagnostic capabilities for ALS through computational approaches.

 ## Citation